-EVOLUTION OF THE TECHNOLOGY PARTICIPATION IN THE GENERATION MATRIX are 9 MtCO $2$ e lower than the required carbon budget.
+EVOLUTION OF THE TECHNOLOGY PARTICIPATION IN THE GENERATION MATRIX

+Figure 73.
+Emissions of the Decarbonisation scenario and the 1.5 °C route to 2050 are 9 MtCO2e lower than the required carbon budget.
 It is important to highlight that while the carbon budget trajectory requires the complete decarbonisation of the electricity sector, the simulated pathway for the sector stabilises by the end of the period.